showmethebitcoin/Starbound-Planet-Scanner/README.md

 If you find my tool useful and want me to know it, please consider tipping some bitcoin to **16K9awt7tfdgiWB79qzbSH4wpfoU3VS8zP**

-I just did this for fun and I'm only one person,
+I just did this for fun and I'm only one person, rhanks for checking it out!